rdner/hugo-dark-pragma/README.md

-LinkedIn = "johndoe" # this will show a LinkedIn icon/link in top right Github = "johndoe" # this will show a GitHub icon/link in top right BlueSky = "johndoe" # this will show a BlueSky icon/link in top right Reddit = "johndoe" # this will show a Reddit icon/link in top right
+LinkedIn = "johndoe" # this will show a LinkedIn icon/link in top right Github = "johndoe" # this will show a GitHub icon/link in top right BlueSky = "johndoe" # this will show a BlueSky icon/link in top right Mastodon = "mastodon.social/@example" # this will show a Mastodon icon/link in top right Reddit = "johndoe" # this will show a Reddit icon/link in top right

 Email = "john@doe.local" # this email goes to the footer of the web-site as your contact